TheLogicMaster/lm8/docs/LIBRARIES.md

 ## Graphics
 This library is responsible for graphics utility subroutines corresponding to the VGA/emulator display output.
 Currently, only provides a software sprite drawing routine.

+## Utilities
+Utility routines that didn't fit other categories.
+Has a subroutine for testing whether running in RAM or not.